 Depression is living in a body that fights to survive, with a mind that tries to die.Unknown

-I stayed that way and tried to brush it off all the time, thinking I could do it on my own.
+I stayed that way and tried to brush it off all the time, thinking I could do it alone.
 I was thriving to look happy and laughed a lot.
 If not for my family (my sister and daughter) being here with me, it would have been worse.
 But still, the feelings were there.
-They are just hiding behind the curtain and just waiting for the perfect time to hit the stage.
+They are just hiding behind the curtain and waiting for the perfect time to hit the stage.
 And yes, when the time came, they had a party.

 The sudden attacks gradually evolved into anxiety — I started having issues with sleep — either I slept too much or couldn’t sleep at all.
 Headaches, diarrhoea and body pains became daily.
-Then another few weeks passed, all the feelings that I tried all my might to suppress for the past years and weeks came out.
+Then another few weeks passed, and all the feelings I had tried to suppress for the past years and weeks came out.
 I woke up feeling empty similar to having this big hole in my chest, that whenever I breathed, it was a struggle.
-At work, I was able to function normally but felt like a robot.
+At work, I could function normally but felt like a robot.
 It seemed my body was in autopilot mode, I was doing what I usually do, but my mind was blank.
-Feeling anything or thinking anything was exhausting so, my mind automatically shut down.
+Feeling anything or thinking anything was exhausting, so my mind automatically shut down.
 Even if I had headaches or body pains, I didn’t care, even didn’t want to think about it.
 At home, I didn’t want to move and changing clothes or taking showers were also struggles.
-I didn’t want to eat, I only ate at work because that’s where I felt hungry, and I had people to eat with together.
+I didn’t want to eat, I only ate at work because that’s where I felt hungry, and I had people to eat with.